DijiOfficial/WaveFunctionCollapse/Readme.md

 2. Choose a random Tobj from the list and Collapse it
    - Choose a random tile from the available tile choices left (you can use weights to influence the choice)
    - Clear the available tiles list of the Tobj and add the chosen tile
-   - Set the entropy to 0
-3. Create a stack and add the collapsed Tobj to the top
-4. Loop while the stack is not empty
-   - Pop the top Tobj on the stack and store it
-   - Get the list of all available tiles from the Tobj *used later for Constriction
    - Loop throught all available directions or neighbors
-     - Get the neighbor in current direction and verify his entropy != 0
+     1. Get the neighbor in current direction and verify his entropy != 0
-     - Constrain the neighbor
+     2. Constrain the neighbor
         - Bool Constriction = false
         - Create a list of all possible connections from available tiles list (4.2) to the neighbor
         - Loop through a copy of the available tiles list of the neighbor
-             - Check if the available tile can connect to any tile in the list of connections
+             1. Check if the available tile can connect to any tile in the list of connections
-             - If not then remove the tile from the neighbor's list of available tiles
+             2. If not then remove the tile from the neighbor's list of available tiles
-             - Constriction = true
+             3. Constriction = true
         - Update the entropy
         - return Constriction
-     - If there was a constriction push that neighbor to the stack to check its neighbors
+     3. If there was a constriction push that neighbor to the stack to check its neighbors
 5. return false

-You can now call the function every game tick or while the function return false call it agin.
+You can now call the function every game tick or while the function return false call it again.

 ## Background: